OpenOCL/openocl.github.io/api-docs-v7.md

 In *OpenOCL* you can solve a large class of optimal control problems including non-linear, continuous-time, multi-stage, and constrained problems, which can appear in the context of **trajectory optimization** and **model predictive control**.
 The types of dynamical systems that are supported are all systems that can be described by **ordinary differential equations** or **differential algebraic equations**.

 In the following we give a short introduction to the concepts used and introduced in *OpenOCL*.
+Scroll down or use the navigation on the left to look for specific classes and functions.

 ## Cost terms and constraints